 The Bank applies VaR methodologies to measure the market risk of its trading portfolio.
-The Bank has a consolidated commercial position comprised of fixed -income investments and foreign currency trading.
+The Bank has a consolidated commercial position comprised of fixedincome investments and foreign currency trading.
 This portfolio is comprised mostly of Central Bank of Chile bonds, mortgage bonds, locally issued, low-risk corporate bonds and foreign currencies, mainly U.S. dollars.
 At the end of each year, the trading portfolio included no stock portfolio investments.

 For the Bank, the VaR estimate is made under the historical simulation methodology, which consists of observing the behavior of the profits and losses that would have occurred in the current portfolio if the market conditions for a given historical period had been in force, in order to infer the maximum loss on the basis of that information, with a given degree of confidence.
 The methodology has the advantage of precisely reflecting the historical distribution of the market variables and not requiring any assumptions regarding the distribution of specific probabilities.
 All the VaR measures are intended to determine the distribution function for a change in the value of a given portfolio, and once that distribution is known, to calculate the percentile related to the necessary degree of confidence, which will be equal to the value at risk by virtue of those parameters.
 As calculated by the Bank, the VaR is an estimate of the maximum expected loss of market value for a given portfolio over a 1-day horizon, with a 99.00% confidence level.
-It is the maximum 1-day loss that the Bank could expect to experience in a given portfolio, with a 99.00% confidence level.
-In other words, it is the loss that the Bank would expect to experience only 1.0% of the time.
-The VaR provides a single estimate of market risk which is not comparable from one market risk to another.
+It is the maximum 1-day loss that the Bank could expect to experience in a given portfolio, which is not comparable from one market risk to another.
 Returns are calculated through the use of a 2-year time window or at least 520 data points obtained since the last reference date for calculation of the VaR going backward in time.